hbctraining/Training-modules/RShiny/lessons/layouts.md

 ## [**Exercise 1**](layouts-Answer_key.md#exercise-1)

-Lets add a layout to the R Shiny app from the exercise in the previous lesson.
+Lets add a layout to the R Shiny app from the exercise a previous lesson.
 That app should look like:

 ```
 # Load libraries